ShajaatAli/Data-Analytics-and-Mining-Projects/README.md

 ## Summary

-For my Data Anaylytics course we used Jupyter Notebooks with Anaconda to do each project.
+For my Data Analytics course we used Jupyter Notebooks with Anaconda to do each project.